Context: What is RedSun?

 - The file is quarantined or deleted before execution ever starts.

-No amount of runtime behaviour matters — if the bytes on disk are recognisable, the game is over before it starts.
+No amount of runtime behaviour matters, if the bytes on disk are recognisable, the game is over before it starts.
 The solution is to ensure no cleartext PE ever touches the filesystem.

-The Solution — AES Encryption + Local Hollowing
+AES Encryption and Local Hollowing

 Local Process Hollowing (self-injection hollowing) replaces the current process's execution context in memory with a secondary payload, entirely without writing a decrypted binary to disk.
-Combined with AES encryption of the embedded payload, the loader binary contains only ciphertext — zero recognisable signatures.
+Combined with AES encryption of the embedded payload, the loader binary contains only ciphertext (zero recognisable signatures).

 Implementation

-Entry Point — main()
+Entry Point : main()

 The loader's main is deliberately thin.
 Its only job is to acquire a real, transferable handle to the main thread and hand it to Doit.